Azure/ArcEnabledServersGroupPolicy/README.md

     - Settings
         - Program/script:
             - enter "C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe"
-        - Add Arguments(optional): -ExecutionPolicy Bypass -command "& UNC path for the deployment powershell script "
+        - Add Arguments(optional): -ExecutionPolicy Bypass -command "& UNC path for the deployment powershell script " -remotePath <path to your shared folder>
         - the following is a simple example of how to install and onboard the server to Azure using the config file you have created in the previous step
 <br>